catapart/magnitce-path-router/README.md

 ```
 In this example, a route property named "id" is defined.
 Any url-safe string can be used as a route property name, including strings with hyphens.

-### `route.getProperties()`
+### `router.getProperties()`
-Any property that is defined by a `route-page` will be accessible in javascript by using the provided `getProperties` function.
+Any property that is defined by a `<route-page>` will be accessible in javascript by using the provided `getProperties` function.
 This function returns an object of key/value pairs that uses the defined property as a key, and the requested value from the `<path-router>` element's `path` attribute, as the value.
 For example:
 ```html
 <path-router path="/user/21/contact/gw2ozjh">
     <route-page path="/home">Home</route-page>